hpurmann/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 22: January 31, Tuesday

+**Today's Progress**: I found Serde, which looks great for de-serializing JSON responses.
+I tried it on the surface and it looks easy to use.
+I can define how the structure of the response should look like.

+**Thoughts**: Coding late in the night usually doesn't yield the best performance.
+Tomorrow I should start much earlier.

+**Link(s) to work**: [Serde](https://serde.rs/)

 ### Day 21: January 30, Monday

 **Today's Progress**: The hangman game is working.
 Winning and losing conditions have been added.
 The output looks a lot better.
 Now, I want to add fetching random english words from an API.
 I'll probably use the [Pearson API](http://developer.pearson.com/apis/dictionaries#/) and fetch it with [Hyper](https://hyper.rs/).